bryan-cho/CS246/Final.md

     * Tablet, for a tablet computer
 * This does not capture the relationship between the different classes
 * To solve this, we use **inheritance**
+* "is a" relationship
+* A "is a" B if B inherits from A

 **Base Class**